 Inventory management is a complicated process that needs to keep the correct number of items in a warehouse to avoid product shortage or oversupply.
 Moreover, it's required to manage all the processes effectively to deliver items fast to overcome competitors and keep recurring clients.

-The role of technologies in inventory management and supply chain is vital.
+The role of inventory management and information technology in a supply chain is vital.
 Inventory management features help companies that operate in the logistics niche achieve the following:

 Many types of inventory management techniques are applied to track all items and maintain a consistent supply chain.
 The top three are the following: